You should require the Vendor SOC 2 Type 2 Report and Vendor Due Diligence Report.

 Concerned about Cyber Security and Ransomware?
 What does a SOC 2 Type 2 report audit entail for Banks & Credit Unions, and how does it provide an independent assessment of controls protecting information and systems?
 Have you asked your security, ATM,TCR or SaaS vendor if they are SOC 2 Type 2 compliant?
 The average costs of a ransomware breach is 4.62 million and 45% of US companies have been breached.

-With more companies outsourcing technology the importance of a SOC 2 Type 2 audit has never been more important.
+With more companies outsourcing technology, the importance of a SOC 2 Type 2 audit has never been more crucial.
 It is imperative during vendor due diligence that a SOC 2 Type 2 audit is required not a SOC 1.
 While we focus on the financial sector, other high security facilities like data centers, headquarters, hospitals, government buildings also benefit from auditing their vendors.

 What is the difference between a SOC 1 vs a SOC 2?